divakk14/CMPE_131_Project/meetings.md

 ### 2023-11-18 at 13:00 - 14:30
 - All team members attended the meeting
-- Alan Proofread the requirements.md for submission.
+- Alan edited the requirements.md for chek in.
-- Mauro Proofread the requirements.md for submission.
+- Mauro edited the requirements.md for check in.
-- Divak Proofread the requirements.md for submission.
+- Divak edited the requirements.md for check in.
-- Biruk Proofread the requirements.md for submission.
+- Biruk edited the requirements.md for check in.
-- Each team member committed their own use case and proofread the requirements.md in order to submit the directory to Canvas.
-Mauro reviewed and suggested improvements to Alan's and Biruk's use cases.
-Divak reviewed Mauro's and Alan's use cases, providing valuable feedback.
+- Each team member colaborated to fix the use cases and requirements that were previously unclear by adding summaries and altering requirements that previously needed revision.
+- Each memeber contributed to designing the UI for differnt pages that were previously unaccounted for.